Our Eyes and Ultraviolet Radiation

-There are a few ways the sun sends energy to earth, rays of ultraviolet radiation, which we can't see or feel: visible light and infrared radiation, which we feel as heat.
+There are a few ways the sun sends energy to earth: rays of ultraviolet radiation, which we can't see or feel; visible light; and infrared radiation, which we feel as heat.
 While we do need some exposure to sunlight to help our bodies make vitamin D, too much is dangerous.

-Ultraviolet is invisible violet light just beyond our visual perception; radiation is the emission or transmission of energy in the form of waves or high-speed particles.
+Ultraviolet is an invisible violet light just beyond our visual perception; radiation is the emission or transmission of energy in the form of waves or high-speed particles.
 The main source of UV is the sun, and it's a byproduct of a nuclear reaction at its core.
 This energy travels to earth at light speed in the sun's rays along with infrared rays, radio waves, X-rays, and gamma rays.
 All of this energy arrives as solar radiation and is part of the electromagnetic radiation spectrum, which has electric and magnetic fields associated with it.

 UVC is the most damaging to our skin but is mostly absorbed by the earth's ozone layer.

-UVB rays affect the outer skin (epidermis), causing sunburn, blistering and potentially skin cancer.
+UVB rays affect the outer skin (epidermis), causing sunburn, blistering, and potentially skin cancer.
 Concerning our eyes, it damages the cornea and conjunctiva, which is the skin of the eyeball, causing painful eye burn photokeratitis(snow blindness).
-UVB is also associated with pinguecula and pterygium (surfers eye)
+UVB is also associated with the pinguecula and pterygium (surfer's eye).

 UVA makes up around 95% of the UV radiation that reaches the earth.
-It has a longer wavelength penetrating deep into the inner layers of the skin and eye, passing through the cornea affecting the lens and macula.
+It has a longer wavelength and penetrates deep into the inner layers of the skin and eye, passing through the cornea and affecting the lens and macula.
 Overexposure is associated with cataracts and macular degeneration.
 UVA is also associated with skin cancer and premature skin ageing changes, including wrinkle formation or crow feet around the eyes (photoaging).
 UVA penetrates windows and cloud cover.

 2. Photokeratitis (corneal sunburn)

 The cornea is like the skin of our eyes that covers the pupil.
 When we are overexposed to UV rays, our eyes burn just like our skin.
 When this occurs, the cornea becomes inflamed, resulting in a painful condition called photokeratitis.
-This can be caused by looking directly at the sun or even bright surfaces like snow, water and sand where UV light is being reflected.
+This can be caused by looking directly at the sun or even bright surfaces like snow, water, and sand where UV light is being reflected.
 Symptoms can appear within 30 minutes to 12 hours and last up to 48 hours.
 Snow blindness is also a form of photokeratitis.

-4. Pinguecula and Pterygia (surfers eye)
+4. Pinguecula and Pterygia (surfer's eye)

-Pinguecula and Pterygia are growths on the surface of the eyeball, which is the conjunctiva and cornea, the clear skin that covers the white area of the eyeball and the pupil.
+Pinguecula and pterygia are growths on the surface of the eyeball, which is the conjunctiva and cornea, the clear skin that covers the white area of the eyeball and the pupil.

 5. Macular degeneration

 The macula is located in the central area of the multi-layered retinal tissue inside the back of the eyeball.
 It is made of millions of light-sensing cells, giving us our central vision, which allows us to see clearly.
-In macula degeneration, the tissue composition within the macula is disrupted, resulting in loss of central vision, blurred vision and eventually blank spaces in sight.
+In macula degeneration, the tissue composition within the macula is disrupted, resulting in loss of central vision, blurred vision, and eventually blank spaces in sight.
 It is most common in people aged 50 and over; some treatments can slow the progression, but currently, there is no cure.

-Although the impact of ultraviolet on the macula is not fully understood, there is evidence that long-term sun exposure can damage the retinal tissue where the macula is located.
+Although the impact of ultraviolet light on the macula is not fully understood, there is evidence that long-term sun exposure can damage the retinal tissue where the macula is located.

 6. Skin cancer around the eyes

-Around 5% to 10% of all skin cancers occur in the eyelid, and although there are many different types to keep it simple, we have listed the three most common below.
+Around 5% to 10% of all skin cancers occur in the eyelid, and although there are many different types, to keep it simple, we have listed the three most common below.

 - Squamous Cell Carcinoma (SCC) are flat like scale cells that make up most of the top layer of the epidermis.
-SCCs are aggressive and can quickly spread to nearby tissue.
+SCCs are aggressive and can quickly spread to nearby tissues.
 They account for around 5% or more of eyelid cancers.

 - Melanoma.
-The deepest layer of the epidermis contains melanocytes which make melanin that tans the skin.
+The deepest layer of the epidermis contains melanocytes, which make the melanin that tans the skin.
 Melanoma starts in these melanocytes and is the most dangerous of the three types.
 Their exact cause isn't clear; however, scientists know that exposure to UV from the sun or artificial sources like tanning lamps will increase your risk of development.